 Strategic risk is the risk of unintended adverse impact on the business plan objectives arising from business decisions, improper implementation of those decisions, inability to adapt to changes in the external environment, or circumstances that are beyond our control.
-We manage strategic risk by utilizing a strategic business planning process involving our executive management and Board of Directors.
-Our annual business plan is reviewed and overseen by our executive management and Board of Directors, and actual performance, trends, and uncertainties are monitored in comparison to the plan throughout the year.
+We manage strategic risk by utilizing a strategic business planning process involving our executives and Board.
+Our annual business plan is reviewed and overseen by our executives and Board, and actual performance, trends, and uncertainties are monitored in comparison to the plan throughout the year.
 We specifically evaluate acquisition opportunities pursuant to a detailed and proprietary process that takes into account, among other things, the risk of the transaction and potential returns, the portfolio's risk exposures, claims management practices, reserve requirements and outstanding claims, as well as risks specifically related to our ability to integrate the acquired business.
-Our governance process, led by our Board of Directors, reviews newly proposed transaction opportunities, capital-raising matters, and other significant business initiatives.
-In order to effectively participate in future opportunities and manage downside risks (due to external events) we ensure we have sufficient liquidity and available financing.
-We expect our processes to allow us to anticipate potential adverse changes in our business and to have the foresight to make the necessary changes to avoid unacceptable loss.
+Our governance process, led by our Board of Directors, reviews newly proposed transaction opportunities and manage downside risks (due to external events) we review and monitor our liquidity and available financing.
+We rely on our processes to help us to anticipate potential adverse changes and, where possible, avoid or mitigate them.